HenryHK/stackoverflow-oriented-programming/README.md

 # stackoverflow-oriented-programming

-Assignment 2 of COMP5313, The Univerisity of Hong Kong
+Assignment 2 of COMP5313, The Univerisity of Sydney

 This project is composed of two parts:  Scripy spider and data analysis part.
 All data are crawled from stackoverflow.com.
 Each piece of data contains, time, question, tags, votes, and etc.